 - Height: 50 feet

 This beautiful and expansive waterfall has space for kids to wander on the lower area, as well as stairs leading to the upper area.
-It’s $9 per day, per car, with optional picnic areas, camping, and a gift shop.
+An $11 recreation passport is required to visit.
+Optional picnic areas, camping, and a gift shop available, too.

 - Location: Lehman Township, Pennsylvania

 - Drive time: 8 hours, 23 minutes from Detroit

 With hiking trails and a gorgeous mountain and forest view, this series of eight waterfalls is known as the “Niagara of Pennsylvania” and is well worth a trip.
 There is an admissions fee of $15 for adults on weekdays and $18 on weekends and holidays as well as a child fee for ages 4-10 of $9.
 Children 3 and younger are admitted free.

 - Location: 2535 Ross Road, Tipp City, Ohio

 - Drive time: 3 hours, 2 minutes from Detroit